Going to bed early only to find yourself awake hours later is incredibly frustrating.

-In human studies, CBD has been shown to significantly enhance the quality of sleep with most subjects reporting more than 7 hours of uninterrupted sleep.
+In human studies, CBD oil usage for sleep has been shown to significantly enhance the quality of sleep with most subjects reporting more than 7 hours of uninterrupted sleep.
 Dream recall was also lowered believed to be as a result of uninterrupted sleep.

-CBD interacts with receptors, notably Gaba and serotonin receptors located in the ECS which is involved in the regulation of our circadian sleep-wake cycle – the body's internal biological clock responsible for the promotion and maintenance of sleep.
+CBD oil when taken before sleep interacts with receptors, notably Gaba and serotonin receptors located in the ECS which is involved in the regulation of our circadian sleep-wake cycle – the body's internal biological clock responsible for the promotion and maintenance of sleep.

 Another facet of cannabidiol is its ability to improve sleep thanks to its anti-anxiety and anti-depressive effects which will calm the mind and, in turn, reduce overthinking thereby helping to promote a faster onset of sleep.

 The Short Term Effects Of Using CBD Oil